AdrianVollmer/FluxFeed/README.md

 > [!IMPORTANT]
 > **Disclaimer**: This was entirely vibe-coded as part of some
-> experimentation with this new technology.
-I know neither Rust nor more
+> personal experimentation with this new technology.
+I know neither Rust nor
-> than some basic CSS.
-If that is a deal-breaker for you, I understand.
+> more than the most basic part of CSS.
+If that is a deal breaker for you, I
+> understand.

 ## Tech Stack